VOL. IV - CHAPTER 7

 Mary Jane Veness was baptised on 7 February 1859, at Wartling Parish Church, the daughter of Emily Veness.

-In 1861 and 1871 Mary was living with her mother Emily and grandparents Mary and James Billeness
+In 1861 and 1871 Mary was living with her mother Emily and grandparents Mary and James Billeness, firstly at Turnpike Road and later at Comphurst.

 - Walter Frank Elphick.
 Born 20 June 1881.
 Baptised 7 August 1881 at Herstmonceux,

 - Mary Ann Elphick.
-Born 17 February 1884 at Herstmonceux
+Baptised 17 February 1884 at Herstmonceux

 In 1881 Walter and Mary Jane were living at Herstmonceux Park, Herstmonceux.
 Walter, 26 was a shepherd.
 Their eldest son Alfred was just a year old.